Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

 The Londoners arrived from beyond Antares through the Northern Gate, bringing with them their ingenuity, advanced technology, and strong ideologies.
 Highly intelligent and deeply nationalistic, these humans have a mysterious past, their will tempered by constant warfare and perpetual threats to their existence—a reality that persists even in Antares.

-!!! warning "Class Restriction"

-    Humans from the London lineage are outsiders to the continent of Antares.
-As a result, the Weave of magic does not interact with them in the same way it does with the native races, rendering them unable to perform direct spellcraft.
-However, a small number of Londoners have found ways to wield magic, often through the use of technological innovations, casting units, or ancient artifacts that contain magical properties.

-    When you choose this race, you are restricted from the **Bard**, **Cleric**, **Druid**, **Sorcerer**, and **Wizard** classes.

 ## Londoner Traits

 *Crown & Misery Species*